-Stage 3 – “Minute 4” The Growth Stage
+Stage 3 – “Minute 4” The Peak Stage

-In the fully developed stage the temperatures have generally reached as high as they are going to go.
-The average temperatures of a home fire is about 1,100 degrees Fahrenheit but can reach as high as 1,700 degrees (plus or minus), depending on the fuel feeding the fire and how long the fire burns.
-This stage of the fire is usually the hottest stage of the fire and flames may be noticeable through the roof, windows or doors to people nearby.
+In the fully developed stage, the temperatures have generally reached as high as they are going to go.
+The average temperature of a home fire is about 1,100 degrees Fahrenheit but can reach as high as 1,700 degrees (plus or minus), depending on the fuel feeding the fire and how long the fire burns.
+During this hottest stage of the fire, flames may be noticeable to people nearby through the roof, windows or doors.

 During this stage, the fire may have penetrated the walls, the studs may be on fire, wood and composite doors are burning, ceiling and floor joist or trusses are burning, attic rafters may be ablaze and some portions of the building may collapse.
-Also gas lines may ruptured, steel hardware may lose 30, 40 or 50% of its’ strength and concrete slabs may become damaged due to the extreme heat and incur even more damaged when cold water from the fire department is sprayed on it.
+Also, gas lines may be ruptured, steel hardware may lose 30, 40 or even 50% of it’s strength, and concrete slabs may become damaged due to the extreme heat and incur even more damage when cold water from the fire department is sprayed on it.

 For anyone trapped inside the home, this is one of the most dangerous times.

 The decay stage is generally the longest stage of the fire and usually occurs when there is a significant decrease in available oxygen and/or a decrease in fuel (combustible materials).
 However, this can change rapidly if there is a backdraft of oxygen or additional fuel becomes available.
-Overall, it’s a little like the fire is burning its-self out in this stage.
+Absent those incidences of reignition, it’s a little like the fire is burning itself out in this stage.